meganz/mpenc_doc/source/protocol.rst

 are not good for *accurately* modelling security *or* distributed systems.

-A session, time-wise, contains a linear sequence of *session membership change* operations, that each take some interval of time to finish (and if/when having done so sucessfully) each create subsessions of static membership where members may send messages to each other perhaps even concurrently in a partial order.
+A session, time-wise, contains a linear sequence of *session membership change* operations, that (if and when completed successfully) each create subsessions of static membership, where members may send messages to each other.

+Linearity is enforced through an acceptance mechanism, which is applied to the packets where members try to start or finish an operation.
+The sequence is also context-preserving, i.e. it is guaranteed that no other operations complete *between* when a member proposes one, and it being accepted by the group.

-Each operation G is initialised from (a) previous state (either a null state, or the result of the previous operation) that encodes the current membership M' and any cryptographic values that G needs such as ephemeral keys; and (b) the first packet of the operation, sent by a member of M', which defines the intended next membership M. When G is still ongoing, members may send messages in the current subsession as normal, i.e. to M'. [#atom]_
+Each accepted operation G is initialised from (a) previous state (the result of the previous operation, or a null state if the first) that encodes the current membership M' and any cryptographic values that G needs such as ephemeral keys;
+and (b) the first packet of the operation, sent by a member of M', that defines the intended next membership M. While G is ongoing, members may send messages in the current subsession as normal, i.e. to M'. [#atom]_

 G may finish with success, upon which we atomically change to a new subsession